Birmingham’s finest f

 10. Come Undone (The Wedding Album, 1996)

-In November 1993 Duran Duran performed on MTV Unplugged, the first show after a live performance hiatus.
+In November 1993 Duran Duran performed on MTV Unplugged, the first show after a long live performance hiatus.
 Accompanying them, as she did on the whole Wedding Album tour, was a singer called Lamya Al-Mugheiry.
-I first saw Lamya perform with Soul II Soul’s incredible live show in around 1991, singing “Fairplay” and other tracks on tour, and she was incredible.
+I first saw Lamya perform with Soul II Soul’s incredible live show around 1991, singing “Fairplay” and other tracks on tour, and she was incredible.
 She wrote and produced her album “Learning from Falling” using lyrics she’d been writing since the age of 11.
 With an amazing 5-octave voice and cute, flirty stage presence, Lamya was all set to rule the world.

 11. The Man Who Stole A Leopard (All You Need Is Now, 2010)

 Like “Night Boat”, it’s an epic piece of storytelling with obvious cinema and literature influences.
 It’s music that is made for visuals, and the fact that the band made a video for a non-single (as they did with Chauffeur) speaks volumes.
 Inspired by a 1960s film the song is a story of obsession and longing.
 My favourite part is Nina Hossein’s spoken newscast, taking the place of Andy’s recorder solo.

 For me, “Night Boat” and “The Man Who…” represent my favourite side of the band – the narrative aspect, the emotional pull, the complex arrangements, and the complete gibberish/beautiful poetry that could mean literally anything.
 It’s exactly why they were my first musical love.